Hypfer/hass-scene_presets/Readme.md

 For basic usage, open the Home Assistant sidebar, navigate to "Scene Presets", select your lights and then click on a preset image to apply it.

-For advanced usage, use the Home Assistant DevTools and call the services provided by the custom_component directly.<br/>
+For advanced usage, use the Home Assistant DevTools and call the services provided by the custom_component directly.
 Preset IDs can be found in the overview here: [assets](./custom_components/scene_presets/assets/Readme.md)

 ## Screenshots